 - Bladder stress tests measure the amount of urine leakage that occurs when you cough strenuously.

 - Ultrasound is used to evaluate the health of your urinary health and to look for abnormalities.

 - Urinalysis uses a sample of urine to check for bacteria, blood proteins or other abnormalities that could contribute to incontinence.

 - Post-void measurement uses a special instrument to determine how much urine remains in your bladder after you urinate.

-- Bladder diaries are also often used so patients can record their urination habits, as well as leakage incidents and how much and what a they drink each day.
+- Bladder diaries are also often used so patients can record their urination habits, as well as leakage incidents and how much and what they drink each day.

 Your kidneys play a major role in keeping you healthy.
 Bladder incontinence is associated with an increased risk of urinary tract infections including kidney infections, which can become very, very serious.
-If you’re dealing with any type of incontinence, you owe it yourself and your health to be evaluated at the Incontinence Institute.
+If you’re dealing with any type of incontinence, you owe it to yourself and your health to be evaluated at the Incontinence Institute.
 Give us a call today at 1-800-771-1953 to schedule your consultation with Dr. Barry Jarnagin or Dr. Melissa Kaufman.